image-source-control/image-source-control/readme.txt

 = untagged =

+- rewritten jQuery to vanilla JavaScript in the frontend code
 - only index the images of posts in the main loop to prevent getting it from filtered content

 = 2.0.0 =